 You can customize the embedded player to have a custom color, remove buttons, remove the Vimeo logo from embedded videos (!), and change what happens after the video is done playing.

-If you are willing to drop the $199/yr for a Pro membership, you can even replace the vimeo logo with your own logo …and that’s pretty slick.
+If you are willing to drop the $199/yr for a Pro membership, you can also replace the vimeo logo with your own logo.

 Very easy to use

 The Vimeo interface is much more intuitive than YouTube’s confusing interface in my opinion.